noxxaz/blog/index.md

 ---
-title: Welcome to my blog
+title: zach.tokyo blog
 ---
+Here we go.
+This is it folks.
+My first blog post.<br>
+How we feeling?